Skip to main content

 Criminal Law

-What Does It Mean If You Are An 'Accessory After the Fact?'
+What Does it Mean if You Are an 'Accessory After the Fact?'

 When someone commits a crime, their next steps may involve trying to avoid arrest.
 And those who help a suspected criminal in avoiding capture or arrest can be charged as an “accessory after the fact.”
 While being charged as an accessory is not the same as the charges the suspected criminal is facing, it is still very serious.
+Obstruction of justice charges can accompany accessory after-the-fact charges because they are related.

 Who Can Be Found Guilty of Being an Accessory After the Fact?